Azure/azure-functions-durable-extension/samples/v2/Chirper/Chirper.Service/readme.md

 The function application contains a total of 10 Azure Functions.

-2 of the functions are *durable entities*, implementing the stateful components.
+Two of the functions are *durable entities*, implementing the stateful components.

   - The **UserChirps** entity stores a list of chirps, representing the chirps by a particular user.
     There is one UserChirps entity per user: The entity key is the userId.
 The operations are *Add* (adds a chirp),